 Today Research Indicates that:

-Youth Transition Network created Succeed to help schools prepare high school juniors and seniors and their parents to understand the reality of the challenges of leaving home so that they are less likely to land in the many traps that snare our high school graduates today.
-This vital information has proven to help students manage the change they face socially, academically, and financially.
+Youth Transition Network created Succeed to help organizations prepare high school juniors and seniors and their parents to understand the reality of the challenges of leaving home so that they are less likely to land in the many traps that snare our high school graduates today.
+This vital information has proven to help students manage the changes they face socially, academically, and financially.

 We spend countless hours and spend significant sums for activities, SAT and ACT preparation classes and college applications to help our students get into the best college possible, and we believe they are ready.
 We must help students see the reality of the changes they will face.
 YTN’s research found that 90+ % of students believe the transition to life on their own or college will be easy, setting them up to fall prey to the challenges and stress.